Skip to main content

 1. “Posted Closed” System.
 Roads that are closed in an area are posted “closed to vehicular traffic, including ATVs.

 2. Green Dot System.
 Under this system, all roads in an area are closed unless posted OPEN with a green dot.
 You may drive on any roads that have circular green reflectors posted along the roadway.
 Roads without green reflectors are closed to motor vehicles.
 To help users, large information boards can be found at major points of entry into the area.
-Areas under the Green Dot System are designated with (*) below.
+Areas under the Green Dot System are designated with "GD" in the table.

 Only portions of the identified GMUs below contain road management areas.
 Due to changes in land ownership and multi-partner agreements, the final status of Cooperative Road Management areas may change.
 Check with cooperating landowners and Regional WDFW offices for any changes.